Using An Anxiety Chat Room For Mental Health Support

 • Lightheadedness or dizziness

-Although all these symptoms are not essential for an anxiety diagnosis, many people with anxiety experience some or all of the above physical symptoms on a daily or weekly basis.
+Although not all these symptoms are essential for an anxiety diagnosis, many people with anxiety experience some or all of the above physical symptoms on a daily or weekly basis.
 People may experience further spikes in anxiety as a result of its physical manifestations, as these “tells” can cause people with anxiety to fear being judged or called out.

 Anxiety is a complex disorder, no matter what form it takes, and the behaviors that often accompany anxiety do not indicate weakness or a flaw.
 Instead, they are ineffective coping mechanisms that have been developed to withstand the symptoms of anxiety disorders.
 Understanding how these coping mechanisms have failed you and learning how to develop more effective strategies is one of the best courses of action to successfully manage anxiety symptoms.
-A common companion to this type of treatment is support therapy or a support group.
+A common companion to this type of treatment is support therapy for anxiety or a support group.

 Research supports the use of online interventions to reduce the symptoms of anxiety.
 One recent study pinpointed the effectiveness of video-based therapy to alleviate anxiety among college students.
 Participants showed comparable results from therapy regardless of whether their treatment was online or in person.